-Negative media exposure will impact the organization's ability to sign up new groups and retain existing members.
-Negative media exposure is anything that threatens the reputation of the organization and causes groups to move coverage to another organization, for example a scandal related to wrongdoing by the leadership or a data breach resulting in the exposure of beneficiary protected information.
+Events related to reputation risk will impact the organization's ability to sign up new groups and retain existing members.
+These events can be anything that threatens the reputation of the organization and causes groups to move coverage to another organization, for example a scandal related to wrongdoing by the leadership or a data breach or cyber event resulting in the exposure of beneficiary protected information.
 There are three main impacts from this event:

 - The primary impact is on the lapse rate.
 A negative event may cause some groups that are covered by HealthTrust to leave the plan.
 Even if their prior experience with the organization is positive, there may be political pressure within the group to distance themselves from the organization. - The secondary impact is on the new business rate.
 Negative media exposure will make it very difficult to successfully enroll new groups.
 Groups that are considering a move to HealthTrust may be less likely to make the move after such an event. - The final impact is on claim levels.
-The organization will likely see an increase in the loss ratio (claims divided by premium) because we expect the healthier groups to have an easier time leaving, as they can easily get insurance elsewhere, which results in HealthTrust's overall loss ratio increasing, above that projected during rating.
+The organization will likely see an increase in the loss ratio (claims divided by premium) because we expect the healthier groups to have an easier time leaving, as they can easily get insurance elsewhere, which results in HealthTrust's overall loss ratio increasing, above that projected at the time of rating.